 - North Dakota

 - Western Minnesota

-Winter storms and blizzards can damage your property if not prepared properly.
-As a landlord, there are some helpful ways to prepare your property before a winter storm approaches:
+Winter storms and blizzards can damage your property if you’re not prepared properly.
+Here are some helpful ways to prepare your property before a winter storm approaches as a landlord:

 - Snow shovels: Make sure your property has snow shovels available for you and your tenants.